 Add chopped greens to a stir-fry near the end of the cooking time.
 Cook until they are wilted but still bright green.

-Add fresh or frozen chopped greens to vegetable soups, stews or chilli.
+Add fresh or frozen chopped greens to vegetable soups, curries, stews or chilli.

 Fold cooked greens into an omelette or frittata.